 Fantasy Football Report’s Captaincy Index is a sum of six numbers.
 When looking at each individually, they cannot give us the full picture of whether a player is a good captaincy option or not.
 But when we combine them, we will get a better picture of the player’s captaincy potential.

 - Goalscorer Odds – the probability that a player will score a goal according to a bookies odds.
 It is a different number for each match.
 We convert bookies odds into probabilities using our own Odds to Probability Calculator. (*if double gameweek, the sum of goalscoring odds for both matches)

 - Reliability Index – this is a number that measures how reliable a player was in delivering stable output in his 3 previous Premier League seasons.
 It is calculated as (Average Amount of Total Points over the last three seasons – 76)/350

 - Form – this is the form number from Official FPL stats

 - Opposition FDR – Fixture Difficulty Ranking of opposition in current gameweek. (*if double gameweek, the average FDR for both matches)

 - Is Midfielder – Boolean variable.
 If a player is midfielder, the number is 1.
 If not, it is 0.
 The idea behind this variable is that mids are usually scoring bigger hauls than forwards, as they earn more points for goals and clean sheets.
 We want our system to get a slight advantage to midfielders over forwards.

 - Is Home – Boolean variable.
 If a player plays at home in the current gameweek, the number is 1.
 If not, it is 0.
-We want to our system to get slight advatage to players playing at home. (*if double gameweek, the weighted average for both matches, the FDR is weight)
+We want to our system to get slight advatage to players playing at home. (*if double gameweek, the sum for both matches)